crimsonpython24/macos-setup/README.md

 sudo postfix start
 sudo postfix reload
 ```
  6. If there is a failed queue from previous steps, run this command to clear the queue.
+Also check queue status with `mailq`.
 ```zsh
 sudo postsuper -d ALL
 ```